Close Menu

 A vehicle appraisal is necessary to obtain a vehicle title using a bond.

-The vehicle's value is determined from the current Value Schedule and can be obtained by visiting a license plate agency or by calling the NCDMV Customer Contact Center at (919) 715-7000.
+The vehicle's value is determined from the current Value Schedule and can be obtained by visiting a license plate agency or by calling the NCDMV Customer Service at 919-715-7000.

 For mobile homes and vehicles not listed in the Value Schedule, two appraisals from different North Carolina dealers are required.
 The appraisals must be on the dealers' letterhead.